 The PCS will contain several manipulation check indices to identify problematic participants.
 The phenomenological control task consists of various auditory and visual exercises.
 At the start of the task, participants first hear someone say “hello.”
 They are then asked to choose from several options, including “Hello,” “Goodbye,” “How are you,” and “Thank you”.
 Any participant who selects an option other than the correct one will be considered inattentive In another exercise, participants receive the following instruction: “Open your eyes.
 You will see only two balls on the screen…just two balls”.
 However, three differently coloured balls are actually displayed.
 If participants select the option “no balls were shown”, it indicates they failed to pay attention to both the auditory instructions and the visual stimuli.
 Lastly, in another exercise, participants are asked to press the spacebar six times.
 If they press it fewer than five times within the allotted time, it suggests a lack of attentiveness to the auditory instructions.
 Participants will be excluded if they fail at least one of these checks.
 Lastly, reliability of the PCS will be assessed by computing Cronbach’s alpha (Cronbach, 1951).

 To assess whether the illusions functioned as expected, stimuli will be categorized into three groups: Strong Illusion Strength & Incongruent, Mild Illusion Strength & Incongruent, and Congruent.
-Two Bayesian t-tests will be conducted to assess differences in IES between the Congruent and Mild conditions, and between the Mild and Strong conditions.
+Two Bayesian t-tests will be conducted to assess differences in IES and error ratebetween the Congruent and Mild conditions, and between the Mild and Strong conditions.
 Significant differences in these comparisons will provide evidence that the illusions functioned as intended.

 The two outcome measures—error rate and IES—will be computed for each illusion and for each illusion strength group: Strong Illusion Strength & Incongruent, Mild Illusion Strength & Incongruent, and Congruent.
 Correlation will be computed between the mild and strong groups for each illusion and outcomes separately.
 If these correlations are high (r > .50, Cohen, 2013), the mild and strong illusion strength groups will be collapsed and the outcomes will be recomputed across all trials, otherwise they will be treated as separate in subsequent analyses.